Hi. My name is Osiel. (People also call me Ozzie.)

 During my time in architecture school I began to make toys with salvaged materials like motors, switches, and lights from old appliances I was taking apart.
 Through this tinkering I became increasingly interested in how electronic circuits work.
 I wanted to understand circuits in a fundamental way.

-What I soon realized was that there was no tool that showed you how to physically build circuits with your own hands.
-There’s a breadboard (a useful tool for making circuits).
+What I soon realized was that there was no tool that showed you how to easily build and understand circuits with your own hands.
+There’s a breadboard (a useful tool for making and prototyping circuits).
 But with all of its holes, rows, and columns with multiple positive and negative signs, it can be confusing and daunting for beginners and even seasoned engineers.